tmohme/gradle-elm-plugin/contributing.md

   Of course you can configure git locally to use your platform's native line endings, but please ensure that what ends up in the repository has 'LF' line-endings.
 * Create your a new branch for your pull request.
+* Don't put multiple unrelated changes into one contribution.

 ## Code Style
 Don't reformat the code.